tethal/rnatrix/doc/README.md

 ### Gradually Typed System

-Starting with a dynamically typed language that will gain optional static type annotations later (similar to TypeScript's approach but simpler).
+Starting with a dynamically typed language that will gain optional static type annotations later.

 **Rationale:**